 From the point of view of four-dimensional physics, the key contribution of our work is the proof that characteristic gluing in asymptotically Minkowskian four dimensional spacetimes can be carried-out with an arbitrary number of transverse derivatives.
 As already mentioned, this resolves the issue of poor differentiability of the spacetimes, and hence of the spacelike initial data sets obtained from spacetimes evolved from the characteristic data constructed in~\cite{ACR2,ACR3}.
-Moreover the generalisation to higher dimensions, and to arbitrary cosmological constants, has interest of its own.
+But the generalisation to higher dimensions and to arbitrary cosmological constants has interest of its own.

 The heart of the proof is to show that the linearised gluing problem can be solved.
 This has been done in~\cite{ChCong1,ChCongGray1}.
-One then needs to setup an implicit function theorem, which turns out to be intricate because of the differentiability properties of various fields.
+One then needs to setup an implicit function theorem, which turns out to be intricate because of intricate differentiability properties of the fields involved.
 The aim of this work is to carry this out.

 To make things precise, the main question of interest is the following: Consider a smooth hypersurface $\mcN $ and two characteristic data sets on overlapping subsets $\mcN_1$ and $\mcN_2$ of $\mcN$.
 Suppose that the data on both $\mcN_1\subset \mcM_1$ and $\mcN_2\subset \mcM_2$ arise by restriction from vacuum spacetimes $ (\mcM_1,\fourg_1)$ and $(\mcM_2,\fourg_2)$.
-Can one find a vacuum spacetime $(\mcM ,\fourg)$, with $\mcN\subset \mcM$, so that the data on $\mcN $, arising by restriction from $\fourg$, coincide with the original ones away from the overlapping region, after possibly moving $\mcN_2$ within $\mcM_2$? (compare Figure~\ref{F13II23.1}).
+Can one find a vacuum spacetime $(\mcM ,\fourg)$, with $\mcN\subset \mcM$, so that the data on $\mcN $, arising by restriction from $\fourg$, coincide with the original ones \emph{away from the overlapping region}, after possibly moving $\mcN_2$ within $\mcM_2$? (compare Figure~\ref{F13II23.1}).

 Here we analyse this question for small (nonlinear) perturbations of $(n+1)$-dimensional Birmingham-Kottler backgrounds, $n\ge 3$; these include the Minkowski, anti-de Sitter or de Sitter ((A)dS), or Myers-Perry backgrounds.
 In Bondi coordinates the background metrics can be written as \be {\zfourg}\equiv {\nobarzg}_{\a \b} dx^\a dx^\b = \zguu du^2-2du \, dr + \underbrace{ r^2 \ringh_{AB} }_{\zerog _{AB}} dx^A dx^B \,, \ee with